Visiting UK as an EU, EEA or Swiss citizen 2025

 When you arrive from the EU with £10,000 or more in cash, you have to disclose it.

-Healthcare Access in the UK
+Healthcare Access in UK:

 It is recommended that citizens of the EU, EEA, and Switzerland maintain current health insurance.
 Make sure you are covered for access to NHS care during your visit, even though the European Health Insurance Card (EHIC) can still be recognized.

-Mobile Phone Use in the UK
+Mobile Phone Use in UK:

 Each provider has different roaming fees.
 Free roaming in the UK may no longer be available from some EU mobile providers.
 Before you go, check your plan for data, text, and call rates.

-Travelling via the Common Travel Area (CTA)
+Travelling via the Common Travel Area (CTA):

 Travelers inside the United Kingdom, Ireland, Jersey, Guernsey, and the Isle of Man are subject to special regulations.
 Check ahead of time if you want to traverse internal borders within the CTA, as paperwork requirements differ even though travel is still visa-free.

-Family Members and Non-EEA Nationals
+Family Members and Non-EEA Nationals:

 The following explains in detail how family members and non-EEA nationals can enter the UK: